hazelcast/hazelcast-jet-reference-manual/docs/500_Vertices_in_the_Library/100_Sources.md

+[TOC]

 ## IMap and ICache readers

 IMap and ICache Readers distribute the partitions to processors according to ownership of the partitions.
 Thus each processor will access data locally.
 Processors will iterate over entries and emit them as `Map.Entry`.
 The number of Hazelcast partitions should be configured to at least `localParallelism * clusterSize`, otherwise some processors will have no partitions assigned to them.

 ```java